fred1268/okapi/README.md

 - `server`: the name of the server used to perform the test (declared in the configuration file)
 - `method`: the method to perform the operation (`GET`, `POST`, `PUT`, etc.)
 - `endpoint`: the endpoint of the operation (usually a ReST API of some sort)
+- `payload`: the payload to be sent to the endpoint (usually with a POST, PUT or PATCH method)
 - `expected`: this section contains:
   - `statuscode`: the expected status code returned by the endpoint (200, 401, 403, etc.)
   - `response`: the expected payload returned by the endpoint.
 This field is optional.

-> Please note that response can be either a string (including json, like shown in 121004), or a `@file` (like shown in 121005) if you prefer to separate the test from its expected response.
-This can be handy if the response are complex JSON structs that you can easily copy and paste from somewhere else, or simply prefer to avoid escaping double quotes.
+> Please note that `payload` and `response` can be either a string (including json, as shown in 121004), or a `@file` (as shown in 121005) or even a `@custom_filename.json` (as shown in doesnotwork).
+This is useful if you prefer to separate the test from its expected `payload` or `response`.
+This is particularly handy if the `payload` or `response` are complex JSON structs that you can easily copy and paste from somewhere else, or simply prefer to avoid escaping double quotes.

 > Please also note that `endpoint` and `payload` can use environment variable substitution using the ${env:XXX} syntax (see previous note about environment variable substitution).

-### Result file
+### Payload and Response files

-A result file doesn't have a specific format, since it represents whatever the server you are testing returns.
-The only important thing about the result file, is that it must be named `<name>.expected.json` within the current directory, where `name` is the name of the current test.
+Payload and response files don't have a specific format, since they represent whatever the server you are testing is expecting from or returns to you.
+The only important things to know about the payload and response files, is that they must be placed in the test directory, and must be named `<name_of_test>.payload.json` and `<name_of_test>.expected.json` (`121005.expected.json` in the example above) respectively if you specify `@file` or `your_own_custom_filename.json` if you used a custom file name (`@custom_filename.json` in the example above).

 ## Expected response

 As we saw earlier, for each test, you will have to define the expected response. okapi will always compare the HTTP Response Status Code with the one provided, and can optionally, compare the returned payload.
 The way it works is pretty simple:

 - if the response is in JSON format:
-  - if a field is present in expected, okapi will also check for its presence in the response
+  - if a field is present in `expected`, okapi will also check for its presence in the response
   - if the response contains other fields not mentioned in `expected`, they will be ignored
+  - success or failure is reporting accordingly
 - if the response is a non-JSON string:
   - the response is compared to `expected` and success or failure is reported